Guilherme-silva-teixeira/-One-Developer-Tools-/README.md

-The one developer tools is a new toolkit for developers.
+One Developer Tools is a project with new improvements coming soon; it's a website containing various web tools, from developer tools to tools for "normal" use.

 https://www.onedevelopertools.com/